AryanRai/SIRI-Template-HAT/README.md

 ### Prerequisites
 - KiCad 7.0+ for hardware design
-- PlatformIO or Arduino IDE for firmware
+- Arduino IDE with Teensyduino for firmware development
 - Python 3.8+ for software tools
 - ROS2 Humble for system integration